 To give you some perspective about why this works, almost 70 percent of millennials would rather that they get endorsements and see sponsorships from people who are not celebrities.
 There will always be exceptions to the rule but it is important to remember that bigger does not translate to better automatically.

 If you talk to people and/or businesses that have done this sort of thing, they will tell you that a smaller influencer may be more valuable if they have the right kind of following.
 If a big influencer has a disconnected follower base, they will yield smaller returns.

 Trust is a huge factor when it comes to doing B2B influencer marketing in the current world.
 One of the best ways to make sure that your brand is trusted is to increase transparency.
 This will most certainly have an impact on any campaigns that you may want to run.

-With regards to transparency, most B2B brands do happen to be ahead of this curve and they seem to have it figured out.
+With regards to transparency, most of top B2B brands do happen to be ahead of this curve and they seem to have it figured out.
 Brands that are smart make sure that they disclose all their influencer relationships.
 There, however, are still a few areas that are a bit gray and not black or white.
 For example, what would the ideal way to go be if you did not pay the influencer?